AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-eds.md

 >[!NOTE]
 >
->The generated output is stored in the **docs** folder of the EDS (Beta) repository.
+>The generated output is stored in the **docs** folder of the EDS repository.

-The EDS (Beta) output is now generated.
+The EDS output is now generated.
 The content is presented in a clean, responsive layout.
 It includes regular elements such as the page title, breadcrumbs, body content, and any blocks used in the topic.
 The TOC on the left (generated from the map) helps you to navigate across topics, while a mini-TOC on the right highlights the sections within the current page.
 The entire output is fully responsive, ensuring an optimized, consistent reading experience across devices.

 ![](assets/eds-site-output.png)